sam-b02/Silver-Chat/README.md

 Silver-Chat is a fine-tuned GPT model focused on assisting older adults with technology-related issues.
 It utilizes handwritten prompts and scraped data from forums to provide accurate and helpful responses.

+## Disclaimer

+This project/website is no longer maintained, for a multitude of reasons.

 **Website:** [Silver Support](https://silversupport.in/)

 ## Files